-There's really no comparison between what is for sale in stores and what you catch yourself!
-Self-caught salmon get personal attention which is more careful and detailed than fish-plant processing.
-The salmon should be properly cleaned, filleted, and vacuum packed with special care.
-Assuming this is done correctly, your salmon will keep its fresh taste for quite a long time when frozen.
-You have the opportunity to begin freezing your fish only hours after catching your salmon, whereas store bought fish could take much longer for processing.
+There’s really no comparison between fish that is for sale in stores and what you catch yourself.
+Self-caught salmon gets personal attention that is more careful and detailed than fish plant processing.
+The salmon should be properly cleaned, filleted and vacuum packed with special care.
+If this is done correctly, your salmon will keep its fresh taste for a long time when frozen.
+Plus, when you catch it yourself, you’ll be able to begin freezing just a few hours after pulling it out of the water, whereas store bought fish could take a lot longer to process.

-There is also a difference between wild and farmed salmon.
-Though both are still delicious, farmed salmon do taste slightly different and have higher fat content.
-Most store bought salmon is from farmed fish, while your own catch will be only wild salmon.
+There’s also a big difference between wild and farmed salmon.
+Although both are still delicious, farmed salmon taste a bit different and usually have higher fat content.
+Most store-bought salmon is from farmed fish, while the stuff you catch yourself are all wild salmon.

 Sweet and Tangy: If your salmon is frozen, thaw the fillets first by leaving them in the fridge overnight or letting them sit (packaged) in cold water.
 This marinade will be enough for around 2 pounds of salmon.
 Rinse your fillets and pat them down with a paper towel before rubbing lemon pepper, garlic powder and salt (to taste) onto both sides.